top of page

 • 2D running gait analysis and bike fit assessments to catch compensations

-• Massage therapy to release overworked areas like the TFL or piriformis
+• Sports massage therapy to release overworked areas like the TFL or piriformis

 Whether you’re dealing with chronic IT Band tightness or unexplained SI joint pain, we’ll help restore balance and get you back to doing what you love—stronger and pain-free.